top of page

 11.3.
 Defense and Settlement.
 The party providing indemnification under this Agreement, as applicable, shall have the right to control the defense and settlement of any claim subject to indemnification, using counsel reasonably acceptable to the party seeking indemnification.
 The indemnified party may participate in the defense of any such claim with counsel of its own choosing, at its own expense.
 The indemnifying party shall not settle or compromise any such claim without the indemnified party’s prior written consent if the settlement would impose any liability, obligation, admission of fault, restriction, or other adverse effect on the indemnified party.
 The indemnified party shall reasonably cooperate with the indemnifying party in the defense of any such claim.

 11.4.
-Limitation of Liability: To the fullest extent permitted by law, Company shall not be liable for any indirect, incidental, consequential, special, punitive, or exemplary damages, including but not limited to loss of profits, loss of data, business interruption, or reputational harm, even if Company has been advised of the possibility of such damages.
+Vendors are independent third parties and are not subcontractors, agents, joint venturers, partners, or representatives of Company.
+All engagement decisions regarding Vendors are made solely by the Member Firm at its discretion.: To the fullest extent permitted by law, Company shall not be liable for any indirect, incidental, consequential, special, punitive, or exemplary damages, including but not limited to loss of profits, loss of data, business interruption, or reputational harm, even if Company has been advised of the possibility of such damages.
 Company’s total aggregate liability arising out of or relating to this Agreement, ReadyOps features, or ReadyOps itself shall not exceed the total fees paid by Member Firm to Company during the twelve (12) months preceding the event giving rise to the claim.
 This limitation of liability shall apply to all causes of action in the aggregate, including without limitation breach of contract, breach of warranty, negligence, strict liability, misrepresentations, and other torts.

 13. Miscellaneous